parmsam/quarto-quiz/README.md

       checkKey: 'c'
       resetKey: 'r'
       shuffleKey: 't'
+      allowNumberKeys: true
 revealjs-plugins:
   - quiz
 ```

 You'll also notice a `resetKey` and `shuffleKey` option.
 These are the keys to reset the quiz and shuffle the quiz options respectively.
-By default they're set to 'r' and 't'.
+By default they're set to 'q' and 't'.
 You can change these to any key you like.

 ## Example